 L-10.
 Special Collections Librarianship

-This course is an introduction to the principles and practice of special collections librarianship.
-The goal is to provide students with an understanding of the concept, role and organizational development of special collections; current issues, standards and best practices; and expertise and skills needed by special collections professionals.
-Factors contributing to the recognition of special collections as the “defining characteristic” of the research library, and the challenges of rising expectations and new responsibilities, will be considered.
-Topics to be covered include developing physical and digital collections; access and preservation; exhibitions, outreach and instruction; physical facilities and security; ethics and donor relations; collaborations and partnerships.
+This course introduces students to the field of special collections librarianship.
+The goal is to provide students with an understanding of the concepts, roles, and organizational development of special collections; current issues, standards, and best practices; and the knowledge and skills needed by special collections professionals.
+Students will participate in classroom discussions, hear from special collections practitioners, engage in hands-on exercises, and learn about the evolving roles of—and challenges facing—special collections professionals.
+Topics to be covered include collection development, preservation/conservation, access and reading room procedures, collection security, donor relations and development, digitization, exhibitions, outreach and instruction, public relations, and reference, among others.

 This course is renamed "Special Collections Librarianship."